Skip to content

 anomalies = scores < -0.5 # Why -0.5?
 No statistical justification!

-This approach has several issues: - No statistical guarantees about error rates - Threshold selection is often arbitrary - No control over false positive rates - Results are not interpretable in probabilistic terms
+This approach has several issues: - No error rate guarantees - Arbitrary threshold selection - No false positive control - Non-probabilistic output

 The Conformal Solution